 Equipment: We offer solo and tandems kayak for this adventure.
 We use perception sit on top kayak with integrated seats, which are very comfortable for your lower back.
 We also use lightweight carbon fiber paddles that are easy on your shoulders.

-What to Bring: Wet shoes or shoes that can get wet, hat, sunblock, snacks, change of clothes and camera.
+What to Bring: Wet shoes or shoes that can get wet, hat, sunblock, snacks, change of clothes and camera, water.
 We will take pictures of your adventure.

 Lunch: Bring a lunch and explore the beautiful state park after the tour.
 There is a long boardwalk that runs along the springs so you can view the manatees.
 Bring your camera!

 Tour Includes: kayak, PFD, paddle, dry bag, and a friendly, professional UF naturalist kayak guide equipped with a camera to capture lasting memories.
 Kids under 15, must ride in a tandem kayak with an adult.

 Private Tour Price: 75.00 per person.
 Five person minimum Charge.

 Our guides are great, please remember them.
 Gratuity is not included in the price.

 Reservations for this tour must be made and pre paid 24 hours in advance online.or by phone 904-315-8442.
 Credit card is required.
 Must be 18 yrs old or accompanied by an adult.
 Kids under 5-15 years old must ride in a tandem kayak with an adult.
 We require a 24 hour cancellation notice for any and all refunds.